openml/docs/docs/showcase/index.md

 !!! tip "Add your library"
     Did you use OpenML in your work and want to share it with the community?
 We would love to have you!
-    Simply create a pull request with the necessary information and we will add it to this page.
+    Simply create a pull request with the necessary information (click the :material-pencil: icon) and we will add it to this page.

+!!! info "Integrate OpenML in your libraries"
+    If you want to integrate OpenML into machine learning and data science tools, it's easiest to build on one of the existing clients, which often can be used as is or extended.
+For instance, see how to [extend the Python API](./creating_extensions.md) to integrate OpenML into Python tools.

 <div class="card-container">